max-ng/GRP/README.md

 * Euclidean distance
 * Distance from Haversine formula
 * Estimated distance of real world by [OSRM](https://github.com/Project-OSRM/osrm-backend)

+## Installation (The version with OSRM)
+1 Make sure you have installed and started the OSRM server.
+2 cd grp_backend
+3 npm i
+4 npm start
+5 replace the token in grp_frontend/web/demo.js with your own mapbox token.
+6 open the grp_frontend/web/index.html file and you are ready to go.

 ## Special Thanks
 [OSRM](https://github.com/Project-OSRM/osrm-backend) is one of the best routing engines for 1 to 1 shortest paths in road networks.